-CPT Lawrence Jasinski & SFC Bryan Mason
+Assigned Strength: 56 CPT Lawrence Jasinski & SFC Bryan Mason

-Headquarters and Headquarters Company hosted the First Annual Infantry Rendezvous, bringing retirees and members of all past infantry battalions to Camp Grayling for a day to commemorate fallen heroes and reconnect with old friends and warfighters.
+HHC hosted the First Annual Infantry Rendezvous, bringing retirees and members of all past infantry battalions to Camp Grayling for a day to commemorate fallen heroes and reconnect with old friends and warfighters.
+HHC also conducted

+Grayling for a day to commemorate fallen heroes and reconnect with old friends and warfighters.
 HHC also conducted drone demonstrations in Camp Grayling, MI, highlighting lessons learned during recent conflicts in Europe and the Middle East and providing training on the new infantry squad level nanocopter.

 Alpha Company exceeded its unit retention goal by two extensions, winning the BN retention crossed axes award.
-Coordinated the Michigan State University WWI Memorial Grove Rededication ceremony, commemorating 18 of the 30 oak trees which were dedicated to 1st Battalion, 125th Infantry Regiment soldiers who left school at MSU.

-who left school at MSU and died in WWI.
+Coordinated the Michigan State University WWI Memorial Grove Rededication ceremony, commemorating 18 of the 30 oak trees which were dedicated to 1st Battalion, 125th Infantry Regiment soldiers who left school at MSU and died in WWI.
+Bravo Company was awarded with the most proficient fire team when evaluated on team tactics in a woodland environment during 2024 Annual Training.
+Hosted the 'Bushmaster' Pancake Breakfast and job fair for Soldiers in the Saginaw and Bay City area, increasing community knowledge of the unit and the MING.